sourcegraph/sourcegraph-go/README.md

 ![image](https://user-images.githubusercontent.com/1387653/49856504-ce281f80-fda4-11e8-933b-f8fc67c98daf.png)

-## How to deploy the server
+## Usage with private Sourcegraph instances

-The extension is configured to talk to a language server deployed somewhere over WebSockets.
+This extension is configured to talk to a language server over WebSockets.
+If you are running a private Sourcegraph instance, you should run your own language server.
 The server is available as a Docker image `sourcegraph/lang-go` from Docker Hub.

 ### Using Docker